 The CRD and paaʔčiidʔatx̣ (Pacheedaht) First Nation signed a Memorandum of Understanding (MOU) in 2024, formalizing their government-to-government relationship.

-The CRD Board has asked the Special Task Force to deliver Board training in aboriginal culture and specifically Coast Salish and Nuu-chah-nulth traditions and protocols.
-On June 11, 2016 at the First Peoples House at UVic, a Forum of Councils was held with a special focus on Indigenous Cultural Acumen Training.
-Directors and staff are exploring cultural awareness training as opportunities arise.
+The Special Task Force recommended an Annual Forum of All Councils to build relationships between First Nations and local governments.
+On June 11, 2016 at the First Peoples House at UVic, a Forum of Councils was held with a special focus on Indigenous cultural acumen training.
+Forums were also held in 2019 and 2023.

 Service Delivery